nsbradford/Productivity/FP.md

 Imagine you want to add a new function `foo` to `Animal`.
 With FP it's simple, you just add `foo` with your other functions, no need to edit your data model *no matter how much functionality you add*.
 With OO, it's a bit annoying because you need to edit every node in the `Animal` inheritance tree.
 (The OO [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) is an attempt to solve this problem.)

 Imagine you want to add a new `Animal`: a `Shark`.
-In the OO world, you just add a new `Shark` class, no ned to edit any of the other classes.
+In the OO world, you just add a new `Shark` class, no need to edit any of the other classes.
 In the FP world, it's a bit annoying because you have to edit every function's pattern matching to include the new data type.

 These aren't absolutes - multi-paradigm languages (such as Scala) allow you to blur the lines in your modelling decisions.
 But in summary, the FP modelling style will make it easy to have a lot of varied functionality around a stable set of data models, while the OO modelling style.
 In my experience, developers tend to change functions more often than the data model.